+The topic of accounting rate reform has been studied in the past, with agreements reached regarding certain changes.
+However, there is a need to continue studies, taking into account the continuing technical, policy, and regulatory evolution of the telecommunication sector.
 Recognizing the effects of advancements in technology such as Internet Protocol (IP)-based networks and next generation networks for the delivery of international telecommunication services, and of changes in international, regional and national market structures, this Question will provide the study group with the ability to study the potential need, if any, for new or adapted charging and accounting/settlement mechanisms for the provision of international telecommunication services using the next-generation networks (NGNs) and any possible future development.
+High priority should be given to find additional tools and ways to implement existing recommendations and to improve the current accounting rate system.

+In particular, new remuneration systems should be studied.
 It is expected that IP-based networks and multimedia applications will continue to expand in scale and importance, replacing traditional services or requiring new forms of interconnection with traditional services.
 Study Group 3 may need to consider new appropriate remuneration procedures for international telecommunication services, which may comprise different combinations of services with different characteristics.
 Such studies could involve investigation of a complex range of cost components that may apply in the provision of international services in a multi service provider networks and integrated multimedia service environment.

+Other items to be studied under this Question are the charging and accounting principles of the mobile telephone services (including termination charge) and the review of current recommendations on traditional services (excluding packet services).

 2 Question

 Study items to be considered include, but are not limited to: